brookefzy/agents-for-urban-planning/tutorials/02_agent_driven_data_collection/README.md

 The goal is to make the difference between **prompting** and **workflow discipline** visible.

-## Teaching Goals
-- Demonstrate how agent behavior changes when constraints and process rules are explicit.
-- Show the value of planning, source triage, and validation in a no-code workflow.
-- Surface the tradeoffs between speed and methodological control.
-- Prepare students to compare this approach with the Python workflow from Tutorial 1.

 ## Learning Goals (Student-Facing)
 By the end of this tutorial, students should be able to: